MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded-row-level-security.md

 ### Using the CustomData feature

+The CustomData feature only works for models that reside in **Azure Analysis Services**, and it only works in live mode.
+Unlike users and roles, the Customdata feature can't be set inside a .pbix file.
+When generating a token with the Customdata feature, you need to have a username.

-The CustomData feature allows you to add a Row filter when viewing Power BI data in your application when using Analysis Services as your data source.
+The CustomData feature allows you to add a Row filter when viewing Power BI data in your application when using **Azure Analysis Services** as your data source (viewing Power BI data connected to Azure Analysis Services in your application).

 The CustomData feature allows passing free text (string) using the CustomData connection string property.
-This value is used by Analysis Services via the CUSTOMDATA() function.
+Analysis Services use this value via the *CUSTOMDATA()* function.

-You can use the CUSTOMDATA() function as an alternative way to customize data consumption.
+The only way to have dynamic RLS (which uses dynamic values for filter evaluation) in **Azure Analysis Services**, is using the *CUSTOMDATA()* function.

 You can use it inside the role DAX query, and you can use it without any role in a measure DAX query.
 CustomData feature is part of our token generation functionality for the following artifacts: dashboard, report, and tile.
 Dashboards can have multiple CustomData identities (one per tile/model).

-The CustomData feature will only work for models that reside in Azure Analysis Services, and it only works in live mode.
-Unlike users and roles, the custom data feature can't be set inside a .pbix file.
-When generating a token with the custom data feature you must a have user name.

 #### CustomData SDK Additions